dependablecomputinglab/csi3102-tutorial/README.md

 We will guide you to do project with gem5.

 ##OVERVIEW: How to setup gem5?
-- STEP1: Install git
+- Before Start
+    - Introduction to shell prompt
+    - What is _gem5_?
+    - System Requirement
-- STEP2: Setup prerequistes for gem5
+- STEP1: Setup prerequistes for gem5
-  - Download this repository using git
-  - Use the script in this repository to isntall prerequisites for gem5
-- STEP3: Download gem5 with git & Build gem5
+- STEP2: Download & Build gem5
-- STEP4: Run your benchmark on gem5
+- STEP3: Run your benchmark on gem5

 ##Before Start: Appearance of Shell Prompt
 Normally, shell prompt looks like: